 Central Petroleum Ltd operates all the producing fields within the Amadeus Basin.

-Total production from the Amadeus Basin to the end of 2023 is 496 bcf of gas and 19.1 (MMbbl).
+Total production from the Amadeus Basin to the end of 2025 is is 520 Bscf of gas and 19 MMBbl.

-Annual updated production figures can be found on the Department of Industry, Tourism and Trade website.
+Annual updated production figures can be found on the Department of Mining and Energy website.

 The Amadeus Basin has substantial potential for the discovery of further conventional oil and gas resources.
 There are up to five conventional petroleum systems, including the Ordovician system that hosts the Mereenie and Palm Valley fields within the Larapinta Group rocks.
 Gas potential has also been identified at the Orraminna gas field, Magee-1, Orange and West Walker-1 gas prospects (Munson, 2014).
 The Neoproterozoic lower Gillen-Heavitree System at the base of the basin also has potential for large scale sub-salt hydrocarbon plays.